Skip to main content

 Mining operations that adopt more advanced dust control measures see improvements that extend beyond the haul roads.
 There are new methods available that require fewer applications of water while creating more durable haul roads and longer maintenance intervals.

 “Many mining managers tried outdated dust suppression methods in the past, and only saw marginal benefits.
 But it’s 2024 now, there’s been a massive technology change in the past couple of years.
-There are better options out there that give you long-term production and environmental benefits,” says McHaffie.
+There are better options out there that give you long-term production and environmental benefits,” says Martin.

 One of the newer categories of dust control products on the market is a biological-based approach first discovered at Murdoch University in Western Australia.
 Created for mining haul roads by Bind-X, it forms a solid layer like cement to hold the road materials in place, creating stability and significantly reducing dust.